Talking About Debt Can Help

-Suicide is considered by almost 50% of people struggling with debt in the UK.
-Often the burden of debt can become too much and it's thought the only option is to commit suicide.
-It's important that people are aware there are other options and that people can seek help and become debt free.
-Whether it's consolidating debt or entering a more formal debt solution, there is a route to become debt free.
+We regularly encounter people who have suicidal thoughts because of their debts.
+Often the burden of debt can become too much and it’s thought the only option is to commit suicide.
+It’s important that people are aware there are other options and that people can seek help and become debt free.
+There are also services and support available from organisations like the Samaritans.
+Whether it’s consolidating debt or entering a more formal debt solution, there is a route to become debt free.

 Personal finance problems are often a trigger for marital break down, loss of employment and problems with family, however suicide is also considered by a large number of percentage of people struggling to make ends meet.